-Cooperation allows people to provide different skills to manufacture complex products that an individual would struggle to build, or to grow a single crop that can be exchanged for goods and services produced by other members of the group.
-People benefit from assisting the group because their long term interests are usually served by the group’s success.
+Cooperation allows people to provide different skills to manufacture complex products that an individual would struggle to build.
+To grow a single crop that can be exchanged for goods and services from other members of the group.
+People benefit from assisting the group because their long term interests are usually from the group’s success.
 As a result more cooperative groups, such as online social networks, tend to be more successful and grow at the expense of less cooperative groups.

 The system of indebtedness originating from the rule of reciprocation may be a unique characteristic of human nature.
 Indeed, the archaeologist Richard Leakey suggests that reciprocation is part of what makes us human:

 “We are human because our ancestors learned to share their food and their skills in an honored network of obligation.”
 Richard Leakey

 Reciprocation acts as an adaptive mechanism that facilitates the division of labour, the exchange of goods and services, and the formation of clusters of inter-dependencies that link people together into social networks.
 Robert Cialdini asserts that reciprocation is essential for our ability to make social advances because it provides confidence to the person who gives something to another individual that their effort will not be in vain.